The Audit Society and the Rituals of Machine Accountability

 Power was writing about the spread of audit beyond financial accounting: medical audits, technology audits, environmental audits, value-for-money audits, quality audits, teaching audits, and many other forms of checking.
 The question was not simply why accountants had become powerful.
 It was why so many domains began to treat formal scrutiny as the answer to public mistrust, managerial uncertainty, and demands for accountability.

 The author is a professor of accounting at the London School of Economics.
-LSE's profile identifies his research interests as auditability, transparency, accountability, internal control, risk management, regulation, and standardization.
+LSE's profile says his research and teaching focus on regulation, accounting, auditing, internal control, risk management, and organization theory.
 That institutional location matters.
 The book is not a generic complaint about bureaucracy.
 It comes from inside the study of accounting and governance, where the attraction of verification is understood as well as its dysfunctions.

 Auditability Before Accountability